radium226/odroid-xu4/README.md

 # ODROID XU4

 ## Usage
-* Start DNS Server to Allow Ethernet Connection with the Board: `make start-dns`
+* Start the DNS server to allow direct Ethernet connection with the board: `make start-dns`
+* Stop the DNS Server: `make stop-dns`
+* Build an Arch Linux install into a loopback device: `make build MODE="loop"`
+* Build an Arch Linux install into the `/dev/sdb` SD-Card: `make build MODE="sd"`